 With the world of data visualization and data analyzation constantly growing, companies need to stay ahead of the game to produce quality analytics; not only for customers but for themselves as well.
-Microsoft’s Power BI and Tableau are two of those tools at the forefront of Analytics & Reporting… Keep in mind these are not the only two; rather just the two we are going to cover for now!
+Here, we’ll compare Microsoft’s Power BI and Tableau, two of the more commonly used Analytics & Reporting tools.

 Being a Microsoft product, Power BI users don’t have to pay directly for Microsoft 365 to gain access to the tools and interface.
 Nevertheless, there will be charges for subscription and users.
 The way Power BI is set up within the Microsoft network makes it affordable, especially for those companies who are already acutely devoted in Microsoft software.